riceissa/issarice.com/external/lesswrong.com/exercises-for-building-intuition-about-disagreements-in-ai-alignment.md

 I am assuming that something like this is happening in the key disagreements in AI alignment.
 The last three bullet points are somewhat uncharitable to proponents of a particular view, and also seem less likely to me.
 Summarizing the first six bullet points, I want to say something like: some combination of "innate intuitions" and "life experiences" led e.g. Eliezer and Paul Christiano to arrive at different opinions.
 I want to go through a useful subset of the "life experiences" part, so that I can share some of the same intuitions.

 To that end, my question is something like: What fields should I learn?
 What textbooks/textbook chapters/papers/articles should I read?
-What historical examples (from history of AI/ML or from the world at large) should I be aware of?
+What historical examples (from history of AI/ML or from the world at large) should I spend time thinking about?
 (The more specific the resource, the better.)
 What intuitions should I expect to build by going through this resource?
+In the question title I am using the word "exercise" pretty broadly.

 If you believe one just needs to be born with one set of intuitions rather than another, and that there are no resources I can consume to refine my intuitions, then my question is instead more like: How can I better introspect so as to find out which side I am on :)?